Updated: Jan 11

 Get a medium sized frying pan and place on a medium heat on the stove.
 Add the cumin seeds and while stirring or tossing intermittently, allow the seeds to dry roast for 2-3 minutes or until fragrant.
 Be careful not to burn them.
 Take off the heat and set aside.

-In a food processor of your choice, add the ghee, sugar, flaxseed mix and vanilla essence.
+In a food processor of your choice, add the ghee or oil, sugar, flaxseed mix and vanilla essence.
 Blend on low for a few seconds until well combined.
 Scrape down the sides with a spatula if required.

 Add the flour, baking powder, milk and salt with the cumin seeds to the food processor and blend to combine well.

-On a lined baking tray, take 1 tablespoon of the biscuit mix, roll into balls and then flatten slightly with a spoon or your hand.
+On a lined baking tray, take 1 tbs of the biscuit mix, roll into balls and then flatten slightly with a spoon or your hand.

 Put in the oven for 15-20 minutes until the biscuits are golden brown.